Bruny Island Tasmanian language: "Running text"

 "God is good, the devil is bad.
 God is good.
 God in heaven stops the devil in hell.
 A good Aboriginal or a good white person goes to heaven when he/she dies, while a bad Aboriginal or a bad white person goes to hell.
 God stops the devil in hell."

 This is the only "running text" ever recorded for any of the Tasmanian languages.
-This sermon is really English replaced word-for-word with Bruny Island words stripped of their grammar, so is not a good indicator of what Bruny Island grammar was like.
+This sermon is mostly English replaced word-for-word with Bruny Island words stripped of their grammar, so is not a good indicator of what Bruny Island grammar was like.